SFMVideos/SFM/README.md

 - *Advanced* knowledge of YouTube.
 - *Advanced* grammar and spelling skills.
 - *Advanced* knowledge of Sony Vegas Pro 13.
-- *Advanced* knowledge of weebly.
+- *Advanced* knowledge of Weebly website management.
-- *Intermediate* knowledge of forums and forum saftey.
+- *Intermediate* knowledge of forums and forum safety.
 - *Basic* knowledge of Photoshop CS6.
 - *Basic* knowledge of Quakenet/IRC.
 - *Basic* knowledge of Facebook and Twitter.